bbauska/CS198.2x/README.md

 It’s a common misconception that anonymity in cryptocurrencies is only useful for buying drugs or participating in illegal activities.
 The truth is, everyone benefits from anonymity.
 Anonymity helps in providing crucial properties of currency.
-For example, **fungibility** is the idea that every unit of a currency must be equal in value to every other unit.
+For example, <b>fungibility</b> is the idea that every unit of a currency must be equal in value to every other unit.
 Cash is fungible because it is anonymous – a dollar is a dollar.
 It may also be dangerous if information about a user’s